 What to say in those first emails

 When someone starts writing emails to you it can be exciting.
 You might feel that as you've hit it off easily, surely things will be plain sailing from here?
-As I mention in The Ultimate Guide to 21st Century Dating, people can get addicted to 'cyberdating', finding it easier to fall in love with fantasy rather than in the flesh.
+As I mention in my book The Ultimate Guide to 21st Century Dating, people can get addicted to 'cyberdating', finding it easier to fall in love with fantasy rather than in the flesh.
 Write back but don't get too involved in the minutiae of your life at present.
 Then make sure you follow up emails quickly with a couple of phone calls.
-Does he sound as funny and witty on the phone?
-Does she exude sensuality and warmth in her voice?
+Does he or shee sound as funny and witty on the phone?
+Do they exude sensuality and warmth in their voice?

 Make a date to meet as soon as possible.
 A simple cup of coffee or glass of wine is the easiest next step - but make sure you keep your wits about you and play it safe by meeting in a public place and letting people know where you are going and who with.
 The Suzy Lamplugh Trust website has tips on safer dating.